hlship/dialog-tool/skein-ui/README.md

 - Visual feedback is a problem, because the round-trip is often just milliseconds.
 - Add an indicator that there are invisible whitespace changes in a diff
 - ~~Delete seems to be a bit broken~~
+- ~~Replay All~~
+- Replay All creates huge number of undos, can we "bracket" into a single undo for batch?flowbright-svelete progress bar how to know when it is dismissed by user
+- ~~Replay on the START knot doesn't seem to work~~ (unblessed was not always cleared)